DubFriend/forminator/README.md

 ###Pagination Numbers
-Display the current page number, the adjacent page numbers, and a next and previous button for page navigation
+Display the current page number, the adjacent page numbers, and a next and previous button for page navigation.
+Pagination numbers will be hidden if there is one page or less of results.
 ```html

 <div class="frm-page-numbers-foo">